IntelLabs/PyTorchALFI/README.md

 ```
 You are free to open the model any way you like.
 In this example we are using the FasterRCNN model.
 Next a value object of type `TEM_Dataloader_attr` is created that collects all parameters for the dataloader in one place.
-Those parameters can modified manually or be parsed directly from the command line arguments (`opt = parse_opt()`):
+Those parameters can be modified manually or be parsed directly from the command line arguments (`opt = parse_opt()`):

 ```
 dl_attr = TEM_Dataloader_attr()